malocclusion teeth

 Crowding happens when there is not enough space for all the teeth to align properly.
 This makes it difficult to clean the teeth well and leads to decay.

-What is the Classification of Malocclusion?
+What is the Classification of Malocclusion of teeth?

 Let us understand about the classification of malocclusion types.